M-3LAB/awesome-industrial-anomaly-detection/README.md

 ## BibTex Citation

-If you find this paper and repository useful, please cite our paper.
+If you find this paper and repository useful, please cite our paper☺️.

 ```
 @article{liu2023deep,